Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Nonlocal granular rheology

+Here, the dimensionless velocity is defined as $\tilde{v}_\mathrm{w}(t) = v(z=0,t)/\ell \sqrt{m/P_w}$.
 The down stress ramp is shown in blue while the up stress ramp is shown in black, as depicted by the arrows.
-Further, figures \ref{fig:Schema}(d--f) display both $g$ fields corresponding to the two states indicated by the lone circle and cross on the down and up ramps at $\mu_\mathrm{w} = 0.33$.
-Correspondingly, these fields are shown with circle or cross markers depending on the stress ramp that they belong to, and they are superimposed to the stable (green) and unstable (red) steady-state solutions $g_\mathrm{loc}$ of the local fluidity equation \eqref{eq:HysNGF2_loc} under the same stress ratio and pressure fields.
+Further, Figures \ref{fig:Schema}(d--f) display both $g$ fields corresponding to the two states indicated by the lone circle and cross on the down and up ramps at $\mu_\mathrm{w} = 0.33$.
+Correspondingly, these fields are shown with circle or cross markers depending on the stress ramp that they belong to, and they are superimposed to the stable (green) and unstable (red) steady-state solutions $g_\mathrm{loc}$ of the local fluidity equation \eqref{eq:HysNGF2_loc} under the same stress ratio and pressure fields. {A movie version of Figure \ref{fig:Schema}, which follows the state of the system as the applied stress ratio $\mu_\mathrm{w}(t)$ is progressively decreased and increased, is also included in the electronic supplementary information.}